Input

 Import reconciliation data screen:

-You can find more information regarding the titles in the import reconciliation data on this community case
+You can find more information regarding the titles in the import reconciliation data in this community case